amitkaps/DataSciencePython/README.md

 Main Objectives of the workshop:

-1) What is data analysis?
+1. What is data analysis?
-2) How to approach a data analysis problem?
+2. How to approach a data analysis problem?
-3) What are the various questions one can ask given data?
-4) How to perform data analysis and gain insights?.
+3. What are the various questions one can ask given data?
+4. How to perform data analysis and gain insights?.

-By the end of the workshop, the attendees should be able to take a dataset and be confident to perform data analysis in a scientific manner .
+By the end of the workshop, the attendees should be able to take a dataset and be confident to perform data analysis in a scientific manner using Python.

 The following steps need to be followed to understand how to do data analysis/data analytics